Clairtone: History

 In 1959, Clairtone won a design award from Canada's National Industrial Design Council for its very first hi-fi model, the "100-S"—a long, low teak cabinet fitted with a Dual 1004 turntable, a Granco tube chassis, and speakers obscured by cream-colored broadcloth from Knoll.
 But the most famous Clairtone design was the futuristic Project G series designed by Hugh Spencer and introduced at the National Furniture Show in Chicago in January 1964.
 Striking, massive (nearly seven-feet long), and expensive ($1,600, or about $12,000 today), the Project G featured a rosewood cabinet mounted on a metal base, and, at either end, cantilevered black aluminum "sound globes" (a.k.a. speakers).
 The Project G introduced the now-standard modular approach to consumer audio that offered a dramatic departure from boxy cabinet design popular until that time (and which Clairtone also manufactured).
 The Project G won a silver medal at the 1964 Milan Triannale and is now widely considered a design icon.

 Clairtone earned a reputation for combining modern designs with high-quality materials, and marketing them well.
 It opened its first international sales office in New York in 1960 and convinced Frank Sinatra and Oscar Peterson, among others luminaries, to endorse Clairtone's sound systems.
 "Listen to Sinatra on Clairtone stereo.
 Sinatra does," was one of the company's memorable tag lines.
 The Project G system was featured in the films Marriage on the Rocks and The Graduate, marking an early example of product placement, and Clairtone hired the fashion photographer Irving Penn to photograph the hi-fi for its promotional booklets and brochures.
 The Project G came to epitomize the ethos of the Swinging Sixties when Hugh Hefner bought one for the Playboy Mansion.

-In 1963, Clairtone began traded publicly on the Toronto Stock Exchange.
+In 1963, Clairtone began trading publicly on the Toronto Stock Exchange.
 At its peak, demand for Clairtone's stereos in Canada and the U.S. was so great that for a time the company's factory stayed open around the clock.
 But even as sales soared and it was winning awards for its innovative designs, Clairtone was facing insurmountable financial troubles.
 In 1963, it earned a profit of $300,000 on sales of $10 million, and profits decreased the following year as marketing costs rose higher than sales.

 Early investor Frank Sobey, who had been mayor of Stellarton, Nova Scotia from 1937 to 1959 and was then president of Industrial Estates Limited (IEL), helped the company obtain financial support from the Government of Nova Scotia to open an electronics manufacturing plant in Stellarton.
 The company decided to switch production to televisions at this time and was fully operational in Stellarton by the summer of 1966.
 There were close to 1,000 employees at the time.